 8. Find running routes

-9. Get motivated
+9. Get motivated to train for a race

 10. Rest up!

 Enjoy this time before all the hard work starts!
-Get into a good sleep pattern and start eating well so your body is ready for all the torture training you are about to put it through!
+Get into a good sleep pattern and start eating well so your body is ready for all the hard training you are about to put it through!

-You may also like: 10 Things to Do the Day Before a Marathon
+10 Things to Do the Day Before a Marathon

-New runners: What questions do you have about preparing to train for a race?
+New runners: What questions do you have about preparing to train for a race?Experienced runners: What are some ways that you prepare to train for a race?

 Getting ready to train for a race?
 Consider working with a running coach!
+I have 2 more spots open this summer for fall training!

 All great tips 🙂 To go along with “rest” I would say don’t overtrain to train for the race.
 This is something I’ve done in the past – go a little too big on trying to get a “base” and wound up tired to start out my marathon training.
 It happens in the summer for me usually, and it causes me to peak too early in the training cycle and then I’ve had problems.
 I need to be patient!